kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 and simpler modeling of your records.
 Similar to a $Q_{NL}$-[LLM]->$Q_{SPARQL}$-[Direct Mapping]->$Q_{SQL}$ pipeline, one can test the effectiveness of $Q_{NL}$-[LLM]->$Q_{SQL-over-Views}$-[Direct Mapping]->$Q_{SQL}$.

-*Important Future Work 3: Use of Cypher as intermediate query language.* One reason to experiment with Cypher is quite similar to SQL but has several difference.: (1) joins have a different syntax, where similar to SPARQL, the join conditions are implicit in the `()-[]->()` node-arrow notation and common recursive joins have special syntax, e.g., the Kleene star syntax.
+*Important Future Work 3: Use of Cypher as intermediate query language to translate to SQL.* One reason to experiment with Cypher in addition to SPARQL is that Cypher is, arguably, more similar to SQL than SPARQL but has the advantage that (common) join conditions are implicit in the `(a)-[e]->(b)` node-arrow syntax.
+Yet Cypher does not have the verbosity of the SPARQL projections
-In some sense, Cypher does minor changes to SQL's syntax to One advantage of
+I mentioned above (so you project properties the same way you project columns in SQL).
+In my world, all languages look very similar to SQL, so eventually when LLMs are smart enough or even now, I think these language differences should have minor effects.
+However, graph query languages should continue to have major advantages to write recursive queries as they have specialized syntax (e.g., Cypher has the Kleene star syntax).
+For those queries, expressing first in Cypher and then mapping to SQL could lead to an advantage.

+## Final Words
+Needless to say that the field will be flooded in the next few years with work on how to make LLMs solve the text-to-high-level-query problem.
+Many rules of thumbs will emerge about how to prompt them correctly.
+I can speculate about a lot but I think it's plausible that many of these rules of thumbs, specifically the syntactic differences in prompting, can automatically become obsolete very quickly as newer and more advanced LLMs that know high-level database languages better emerge.
+For example, it's plausible that people will stop showing LLMs example (question, query) pairs each time they ask them to generate
+SQL once they know SQL enough.
+However the harder question of how to model the data so that its meaning is clear and the queries that need to be written are simpler is more likely to remain a challenge for a longer time.
+I would not be too optimistic that there can emerge very clear answers to how to model your data best as anyone who has modeled records knows this is part art part science.
+Yet, some studiable questions, such as effects of normalization, use of views, generating Cypher, can yield some important rules of thumbs that can be beneficial in practice.

+In the next post, I will cover what I learned about RAG over unstructured data, where graphs and knowledge graphs are playing a more important role.
+Until then, happy new year to all!